-Angels Attic provides financial support for the Gentry House and Murray-Calloway Needline and supports other community charities through the sale of donated items.
+Angels Attic provides financial support for the HOPE Calloway and Murray-Calloway Need Line and supports other community charities through the sale of donated items.

 Mike Crook has served as the Angels Attic Store Manager since 2010.
-He also currently serves as the Minister of Music at Murray’s Westside Baptist Church.
 A native of Memphis, Tennessee, Mike has lived in Murray for over 20 years.
 Mike is a licensed and ordained Southern Baptist Minister, holding a Master’s Degree in Church Music from Southwestern Baptist Theological Seminary in Ft.
 Worth, Texas and a Bachelor’s Degree in Music from Union University in Jackson, Tennessee.

 Board of Directors